wisonye/zig-tutorial-by-examples/src/everything_about_logging.md

 # Everything about logging

-### 1. What option if you want to log something out to console
+### 1. What options do you have if you want to log something out to console

 - You can use `std.log`